 It’s quite a struggle to keep up with everything that comes at us in this technological age, we have to develop prioritising skils more than ever before and it’s tempting to focus on our own world of immediate concerns and pressing problems.

 Email, and more to the point, managing email has become a skill in itself.
 Those people who manage it successfully combine prioritising their time to “get things done” with maintaining an effective email relationship with their network.

-Have you ever felt perplexed (and probably slightly miffed ) that people who you have a professional relationship with just don’t answer your mails?
-What happened to good old fashioned manners?
+Have you ever felt perplexed (and probably slightly miffed ) that people who you have a professional relationship with just don’t answer your emails?
+What happened to good old-fashioned manners?
 Ok, perhaps the term “manners” is no longer appealing, let’s replace it in this context with the term “netiquette”.
-Because at the end of the day we are dealing with PEOPLE.
-We might have a computer screen seperating us but we have one person sending the mail and another person receiving it.
+Because at the end of the day, we are dealing with PEOPLE.
+We might have a computer screen separating us but we have one person sending the mail and another person receiving it.

 Continuing on a practical note however (enough of the moans and groans), how can we effectively manage our email whilst at the same time reserving time to do the important, “moving forward” aspects of our jobs?